-In addition to your average CMMS, there are also more specialized types of CMMS.
-These systems are oftentimes thought to be synonymous with CMMS, but in reality they each have their own unique uses.
+In addition to your average CMMS, there are also several more specialized types of CMMS.
+These systems are sometimes thought to be synonymous with CMMS, but they each have their own unique uses.
 Here’s a CMMS system definition breakdown by type:

 Enterprise Asset Management

-Enterprise asset management, or EAM software, is used mostly for asset management (bet you couldn’t figure that out from the name).
+Enterprise asset management, or EAM software, is used mostly for asset management.
 The main goal of an EAM is to extend the life cycle of your equipment in order to maximize your ROI.
 It does this through a variety of methods including depreciation method calculations, tracking mean time between failures (MTBF) and more.
 More often than not, EAM software is used to manage large, expensive pieces of equipment that would create a high cost if the turnover rate gets too high.

 Computer-Aided Facilities Management

-Computer-aided facilities management, or CAFM software, is a type of CMMS that — surprise, surprise — focuses on the management of your facility.
-Also known simply as facilities management or FM, it helps plan everything about a facility, including the processes that go on inside it.
+Computer-aided facilities management, or CAFM software, is a type of CMMS that — surprise! — focuses on the management of your facility.
+Also known simply as facilities management or FM software, it helps plan and manage everything about a facility, including the processes that go on inside it.
 For example, some CAFM systems let you remotely control windows, lights and thermostats to save energy or prevent break-ins.
 More commonly FM software offers features such as property maintenance, life cycle management and space utilization/resource allocation.